marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

   - id: Bm8TPUJFjbl
   - id: Bm5o30klO-N
 ---
-Are you dreaming of an exclusive, tailor made wine & food tour in the most charming and genuine parts of Italy, made of authentic and deeply immersive experiences, that would give you a fine insider-access to local life and to the oldest traditions of the _Bella Italia_?
+Are you dreaming of an exclusive, tailor made wine & food journey in the most charming and genuine parts of Italy, made of authentic and deeply immersive experiences that would give you a fine insider-access to local life and to the oldest traditions of the _Bella Italia_?

 You are definitely in the right place, and I could not be more happy!